PaulinaLP/cheat-sheet-data-manipulation-python/README.md

 # cheat-sheet-data-manipulation-python
 Data Manipulation Cheat Sheet

-The numby exercises are from the edx course: Python Basics for Data Science
+The numpy exercises are from the edx course: Python Basics for Data Science